Clan Urquhart: Coat of arms

-The Urquhart chief's coat of arms features three erased boar's heads that are red on a yellow shield.
+The Urquhart chief's coat of arms features three erased red boar heads on a yellow shield.
 The shield is supported by two leased greyhounds, standing upright on their hind legs on top of a lawn of wallflowers.
-Above is the shield, is the crest–coronet which is a knight's helmet, surrounded by red and yellow wallflower blossoms and topped by a crown.
+Above is the shield, is the crest–coronet or knight's helmet, surrounded by red and yellow wallflower blossoms and topped by a crown.
 A naked woman from the waist up emerges from a crest–coronet.
 She holds an azure sword in her right hand and a palm sapling in her left hand.
 She is surrounded by the clan motto on a curved scroll: Meane weil, speak weil, and doe weil.

 One legend associated with Urquhart Castle involves Conachar of the royal house of Ulster, who is said to have come to Scotland to fight for Malcolm III of Scotland.
 Conachar was rewarded with the castle.
-However, there is no evidence for this and the castle had yet to be built.
-The legend is also that Conachar was on the point of being mauled to death by a wild boar when his dog attacked the beast; although the dog died, it saved his master.
+There is no evidence for this, and the castle had yet to be built.
+The legend also says that Conachar was on the point of being mauled to death by a wild boar when his dog attacked the beast; although the dog died, it saved his master.
 This is one explanation for the boar's head and hounds on the Urquhart chief's coat of arms.

 Crest Badge

 The clan's crest badge is used to identify clan members and recognizes their loyalty to the chief.
 The Urquhart crest badge features a naked woman from the waist up issuing from a crest-coronet.
-Sometimes, the women is referred to as a mermaid.
+Sometimes, the woman is referred to as a mermaid.
 She holds an azure sword in her right hand and a palm sapling in her left hand.
 She is encircled by a strap and buckle bearing the clan's motto "Meane Weil, Speak Weil and Doe Weil."
 The crest is taken from the chief's coat of arms.

 Plant Badge

-The clan's plant badge is cheiranthus (Latin name Erysimum cheiri) which is a wildflower that is native to Scotland.
+The clan's plant badge is cheiranthus (Latin name Erysimum cheiri), a wildflower that is native to Scotland.
 It is commonly called the wallflower.

 Tartan

 The earliest recorded Urquhart tartan is from the c.
 1815 Cockburn Collection.
 That original cloth sample is stored at the Mitchell Library in Glasgow, Scotland.
 This Official Urquhart Red Line Tartan is still the Official Tartan of Clan Urquhart, as registered by the current Chief at Lyon Court.
-The clan also recognizes two variants forms: Urquhart Broad Red Tartan and the Urquhart Ancient (White Line) Tartan.
+The clan recognizes two variants forms: Urquhart Broad Red Tartan and the Urquhart Ancient (White Line) Tartan.
 The latter is based on is based upon the Urquhart tartan design in the Vestiarium Scoticum by John Sobieski Stuart which was published in 1842.
-The former was registered by the chief in 1991.
+The chief registered the former in 1991.

-Tartans formerly associated with the clan include the Urquhart "Logan" Tartan and the Urquhart "Brydone" Tartan.
-These are now considered unofficial variants.
+Although formerly associated with the clan, the Urquhart "Logan" and the Urquhart "Brydone" tartans are now considered unofficial variants.